r4ppz/research-repo-docs/docs/api_contract.md

 **DocumentRequest**

 - paperId must exist, not archived
-- Only one PENDING or ACCEPTED request allowed per user/paper (no duplicate active requests)
+- Only one PENDING or ACCEPTED request allowed per user/paper (no duplicate active requests) - enforced by database partial unique index
 - Users can create new requests after previous ones are REJECTED
 - Approve/Reject: only PENDING
+- Attempting to create duplicate PENDING/ACCEPTED request → 409 CONFLICT

 ---